ish-xyz/consul_management/README.md

 Required:
 	NTPD configured
-	Firewall configuration according with the consul docs => http://consul.io/docs/install/index.html
+	Firewall configuration according with the consul documentations => http://consul.io/docs/install/index.html

-Role Variables
+Role Variables/Features
 --------------

 Use the settings in the default directory or override trough the variables in the invocating playbook.
+This plabook can be used to create and scale a consul cluster.

 Dependencies
 ------------
-No dependecies is needed.
+No other roles is needed for a standard installation and management.

 Example Playbook
 ----------------